The JOSANA Neighborhood Renewal Project

 In partnership with the City of Rochester and residents, Flower City Habitat for Humanity launched a major, multi-year house building program in the JOSANA neighborhood in the fall of 2007.
-As of 2010 we have now completed 17 houses in the neighborhood, building on Orange, Grape, Jay and Campbell Street.
+As of 213 we have completed nearly 40 houses in the neighborhood, building on Orange, Grape, Jay and Campbell Streets.

-The JOSANA neighborhood is part of Rochester's "Crescent of Poverty" and is located west of PAETEC Park and north of Interstate 490 West.
+The JOSANA neighborhood is part of Rochester's "Crescent of Poverty" and is located west of Sahlen's Stadium and north of Interstate 490 West.
 Jay, Orange, Ames and Campbell are its main thoroughfares.
 The City of Rochester released a JOSANA Master Plan in January 2011 compiled by Interface Studio that charts the planned path of renewal for this previously neglected part of Rochester.
-Through data collection from stakeholders and JOSANA residents there is now a plan in place for neighborhood revitalization back by the City and Flower City Habitat for Humanity is proud to be a part of the efforts.
+Through data collection from stakeholders and JOSANA residents there is now a plan in place for neighborhood revitalization back by the City of Rochester and Flower City Habitat for Humanity is proud to be a part of the efforts.

 Of all the needy areas in the "crescent," the JOSANA neighborhood faces some of the most dire problems.
-The neighborhood is poor and 74 percent minority.
-Thirty percent of families have incomes below 30 percent MFI (Median Family Income) and 65 percent are below 80 percent MFI.
-44 percent of adult residents never graduated from high school.
+The neighborhood is poor and 74% minority.
+Thirty percent of families have incomes below 30% MFI (Median Family Income) and 65% are below 80% MFI.
+Forty-four percent of adult residents never graduated from high school.
 The neighborhood exhibits numerous signs of deterioration and instability:

-- 53 percent of properties are owned by investors (absentee landlords)
+- 53% of properties are owned by investors (absentee landlords)

 - Investor properties are in poor condition -- calls to the Housing Council Hotline to report code violations are the highest per capita in the "crescent"